pytorch/rfcs/PyTorch-Sparse-Roadmap.md

-At the time of writing, the [`torch.sparse`](https://pytorch.org/docs/stable/sparse.html) module API is considered experimental according to the [PyTorch documentation](https://pytorch.org).
+At the time of writing, the [`torch.sparse`](https://pytorch.org/docs/stable/sparse.html) module API is considered experimental.
 There are more than 60 unresolved GitHub issues involving `torch.sparse` to address&mdash;some dating back to 2018&mdash;and a handful of which have been flagged as high priority.
-At least one high priority issue deals with *matrix multiplication* of sparse PyTorch matrices.
+About twenty of those issues deals with *multiplication* of sparse PyTorch matrices and at least one of those is a high priority issue.

 This proposal summarizes an overarching strategy for addressing a number `torch.sparse` issues related to the *speed of sparse matrix multiplication* in PyTorch.
-There are, of course, many other `torch.sparse` issues flagged on GitHub that point to other desired features & API design considerations; these particular matrix multiplication issues are a useful starting point for further API improvements & additional features for this module.
+There are, of course, many other `torch.sparse` issues flagged on GitHub that point to other desired features & API design considerations; these particular matrix multiplication issues are a useful starting point for further API improvements for this module.
+That is, dealing with these issues first can seed development of additional new `torch.sparse` features.

 ## Motivation and Scope

-Almost one third of the current `torch.sparse` issues relate to the speed of matrix multiplication with sparse matrices (i.e. sparse tensors of rank 2) in PyTorch (e.g., issue [\#5262](https://github.com/pytorch/pytorch/issues/5262)).
+Almost one third of the current `torch.sparse` issues relate to the speed of matrix multiplication with sparse matrices (i.e., sparse tensors of rank 2) in PyTorch (e.g., issue [\#5262](https://github.com/pytorch/pytorch/issues/5262)).
 There are additional issues relating to batching sparse matrix products (e.g., issue [\#33430](https://github.com/pytorch/pytorch/issues/33430)) and computing